Hardwood Floor Inspection

 Why Should I Hire Blackhawk Floors For My Hardwood Floor Inspection?

 All NWFA Inspectors take and sign a code of conduct they must abide by Jason’s role, as an inspector, is to review concerns with a wood floor and determine if they are legitimate concerns under the wood floor industry guidelines.
 He will determine what the issues are and their cause in a scientific manner.
 It is possible to tell if a wood floor was installed with too high moisture content or if the wrong adhesive was used.

 Jason has a unique set of skills he brings to the inspection table.
 He has been and continues to be a craftsman in the field, working on wood floors daily.
 He understands all aspects of the wood floor industry from the installation and sand/finish side.
 This background further helps him to determine what direction his testing should go and if the results of his tests are accurate.

 The Hardwood Floor Inspection Process

 During an inspection, we will fully evaluate all of the issues that are presented by the commissioning party.
-During the inspection, I will try to obtain as much information about the floor as possible.
+During the wood floor inspection, I will try to obtain as much information about the floor as possible.
 It helps to have receipts and or timelines.
-Your inspection will come to you in the form of a report.
+Your wood floor inspection will come to you in the form of a report.
 It will be clear, concise, and stick to the facts.

 Definitions will be given of common industry terms to make the report easier to understand.
 Addendums are not uncommon, as new information emerges that was not available at the time of the original inspection.
 Some inspections can be done through non-invasive means, but not all.
 For some inspections, a portion or many portions of the floor system may need to be removed.
 Tests and observations can then be obtained that otherwise could never be known.